sajidhamdard/learnjavascript/Exercises-And-Solutions/solutions/02-basic-knowledge-solution.md

 );
 ```

 ### Question 3.
-Check output of following in console
+Check output of following in console and validate the same.

 ```
 console.log(1 + 1);